camunda/camunda-docs/docs/self-managed/operational-guides/production-guide.md

         redirectUrl: "https://modeler.camunda.example.com"
 ```

-Please refer to the following guides:
+If you would like some more guidance relating to authentication, then please refer to the following guides:

 - [Connect to an OpenID Connect provider](http://localhost:3000/docs/next/self-managed/setup/guides/connect-to-an-oidc-provider/)
 - Connect to existing Keycloak: